micmejia/bible-dump/NKJV/Judges/Judg 1.md

 And Othniel the son of Kenaz, Caleb's younger brother, took it; so he gave him his daughter Achsah as wife.

 ###### 14
-Now it happened, when she came _to him,_ that [^c]she urged him to ask her father for a field.
+Now it happened, when she came _to him,_ that she urged him to ask her father for a field.
 And she dismounted from _her_ donkey, and Caleb said to her, "What do you wish?"

 ###### 15
 So she said to him, "Give me a blessing; since you have given me land in the South, give me also springs of water."
 And Caleb gave her the upper springs and the lower springs.